Polymorphism in C++ and Rust: type erasure

 Where C++ has the edge

-Rust's built-in type erasure is convenient, but C++'s manual approach offers more flexibility in certain scenarios:
+Rust's built-in type erasure is convenient, but C++'s manual approach offers more flexibility in certain scenarios.
+Whether that flexibility is worth the boilerplate is a question I'll leave to you and your therapist.

 Conclusion